-- from Assumption Blessed Virgin Mary Province: Mark Davenport, 47, of Eau Claire, Wisconsin; Joseph Doern, 37, of New Berlin, Wisconsin; Jason Dymek, 36, of Central Falls, Rhode Island; William “Jay” Sanders, 46, of Calhoun City, Michigan; Tomerot Lambert, 23, of Manitowoc, Wisconsin, and Gaspár Tiznado, 26, of Houston, Texas.
+- from Assumption Blessed Virgin Mary Province: Mark Davenport, 47, of Eau Claire, Wisconsin; Joseph Doern, 37, of New Berlin, Wisconsin; Jason Dymek, 36, of Central Falls, Rhode Island; William “Jay” Sanders, 46, of Concord, New Hampshire; Tomerot Lambert, 23, of Manitowoc, Wisconsin, and Gaspár Tiznado, 26, of Houston, Texas.

-- from Sacred Heart Province: Nolin Patrick Ainsworth, 29, of Anchorage, Alaska; Thomas Harrison Pack, 29, of Chicago, Illinois, and Charles Wuebker, 46, of St. Louis, Missouri.
+- from Sacred Heart Province: Nolin Patrick Ainsworth, 29, of Juneau, Alaska; Thomas Harrison Pack, 29, of Chicago, Illinois, and Charles Wuebker, 46, of St. Louis, Missouri.

 - from St. John the Baptist Province: Will Compton, 26, of Tampa, Florida, who is completing a two-year postulancy program; Miguel Garcia, 41, of Montgomery, Texas, and Andrew Harrington, 28, of Bridgeport, Connecticut.

 Members of the previous class of postulants – who lived at Holy Name College from summer 2019 until June of this year, moved this summer to Old Mission Santa Barbara in California, where they were received as novices.